Wrongful Death Claim Ireland: Medical Negligence Leading to Fatal Injury Claims Explained Clearly

 Special Damages

-The Civil Liability Act 1961 provides for a payment called Solatium to be made to defendants of a deceased person for mental distress in fatal personal injuries actions.
-The figure allowed is currently capped at €35,000 in total.
-The Solatium awarded is intended to be an acknowledgement of grief rather than an attempted compensation for it.
+The Civil Liability Act 1961 allows for a payment called Solatium to be awarded to dependants of a deceased person for mental distress in fatal personal injury cases.
+The current maximum amount of Solatium is capped at €35,000 in total and serves as an acknowledgement of grief, rather than a compensation for it.

 Loss of Dependency Claim

-This will be claimed for any dependent who was financially dependent on the deceased at the time of death.
-We engage with you and our own panel of accountants to prepare a report setting out the financial loss that will be incurred into the future following the death of the deceased.
+This type of claim is for any dependant who relied financially on the deceased at the time of their death.
+By working closely with accountants, a report is prepared outlining the financial loss that will be incurred in the future due to the loss of the deceased.

-In order to value the loss of services, the services provided by the deceased to the household or his or her dependents prior to their death is valued – services such as childcare, cooking, gardening, repairs, maintenance etc. This is then multiplied based on the number of years that it would be estimated that these services would be provided for.
+To calculate the value of the Loss of Services, one must determine the value of services provided by the deceased to their household or dependants prior to their death.
+These services can include childcare, cooking, gardening, repairs, and maintenance.
+The resulting figure is then multiplied by the estimated number of years the deceased would have provided these services for.

 Time Limits for Making Fatal Injury Claims